erikh2000/sl-ogg/README.md

 * Low dependencies, preferably none.
 * Any dependencies added are evaluated for security and maintenance issues.
 * Functions and variables are named for clarity and consistency.
-* Explain the reasons for doing things in comments even if it means revealing ignorance and mistakes.
+* Explain the reasons for doing things in comments even if it means revealing mistakes.
 In other words, invite understanding and disagreement.
-* Better to have a small project done well than a sprawling jungle.

 ## Licensing